BennyAfriat/Angular-NET-MongoDB/README.md

 `./mongod --dbpath <FULL PATH TO CLONED REPO>/Angular-NET-MongoDB/mongodbData`

+If you prefer docker - use this to launch the DB using docker container

+`docker run -p 27017:27017 --name local-mongo -v <FULL PATH TO CLONED REPO>/Angular-NET-MongoDB/mongodbData:/data/db -d mongo`

 This will spin up the DB connected to the default port (27017)

 ## Start .net core webAPI

 run command while inside /users-app-api:

+`dotnet restore`

+`dotnet build`

 `dotnet run`